 Frank Lloyd Wright’s American System-Built Homes were aptly named.
 Wright and his team had indeed created a “System” of architecture and construction designed to enable the “Building” of beautiful, high quality and still affordable homes.
 Nowhere is this more evident than in the geometries of the parts that would be used to construct one of the key features of the homes: their ample windows.
-Our window renovation project is revealing details of the design and making of these parts, including some kinks and quirks.

 One of the main ingredients of Wright’s innovative System was a lumber yard that would pre-mill parts for construction in exact dimensions to allow for fast, high quality assembly on the job site.
 Evidence in the Elizabeth Murphy House (markings on trim, framing and cupboards) suggests that the yard milled the shapes, but shipped in bulk lengths for job-site carpenters to cut and fit while assembling the homes.